Smittey/Smittey/_posts/2017-01-10-git-privacy.md

 ![git help](/{{ site.img }}/posts-git-privacy-img-binoculars.jpg "git help")

-I bee lined straight for the companies website and started reading it.
+I beelined straight for the companies website and started reading it.
 It occured to me that perhaps this was part of their plan all along; get their naturally curious demographic to spend their precious time reading about them.
 I for one barely even give LinkedIn recruiters the time of day unless they really stand out.
 I digress, this blog post isn't about recruitment; it's about privacy.
 I navigated to their F&Q page, and funny enough I read "_How did we find you?_".
 This is the answer that they gave:

 >We thought you might be wondering this!
 We saw your well written code on your Github repository.
 We cloned the repository and viewed the metadata for the commit.